DVNghiem/Pyferris/README.md

 ## Performance

-PyFerris leverages Rust's performance and memory safety to outperform Python's built-in `multiprocessing` and `concurrent.futures` for CPU-bound tasks.
-For example, `parallel_map` can be 2-5x faster than `multiprocessing.Pool.map` for large datasets, thanks to Rust's zero-cost abstractions and GIL-free execution.
+PyFerris leverages Rust's performance and memory safety to outperform Python's built-in `multiprocessing` and `concurrent.futures` for compute-intensive tasks.
+For example, `parallel_map` can be 2-5x faster than `multiprocessing.Pool.map` for large datasets, thanks to Rust's zero-cost abstractions and GIL-free execution across all processor types and platforms.

 ## Contributing